-Inspecting buildings using a thermal imaging camera is a powerful and noninvasive means of monitoring and diagnosing the condition of buildings.
+Inspecting commercial buildings and homes using a thermal imaging camera is a powerful and noninvasive means of monitoring and diagnosing the condition of buildings.
 Thermal imaging technology has become one of the most valuable diagnostic tools for building inspections.
 A thermal imaging camera can identify problems early, allowing them to be documented and corrected before becoming more serious and more costly to repair.

 Thermal imaging cameras are the perfect tool for locating and identifying building failures because they make the invisible visible.
-On a thermal image problems seem to jump right out at you.
+On a thermal image, problems seem to jump right out at you.
 A thermal imaging camera is the one tool that really lets you SEE it all.

 A thermal image that includes accurate temperature data provides building experts with important information about the insulation conditions, moisture ingress, mold development, electrical faults, the presence of thermal bridges and the conditions of HVAC systems.